praanzzzz/Agrosavvy/README.md

 # Agrosavvy
-Crop Recommendation with OpenAI and Mapbox
+Crop Recommendation with OpenAI and Mapbox using Django Python